sudojarvis/Dashboard_nginx_prometheus_grafana/README.md

 1. Clone this repository
 2. Run `docker-compose up -d`
-3. To open grafana dashboard your browser and go to `http://localhost:3000` and login with `admin` and `admin` as username and password respectively.
+3. To open grafana dashboard your browser and go to `http://10.10.10.1:3000` and login with `admin` and `admin` as username and password respectively.
-4. To open prometheus dashboard your browser and go to `http://localhost:9090`
+4. To open prometheus dashboard your browser and go to `http://10.10.10.1:9090`
 5. To check nginx status go to `http://localhost:8080`.
-6. To check the status of telegraf go to `http://localhost:9125`
+6. To check the status of telegraf go to `http://10.10.10.1:9125`
 7. T0 get ip_adress of telegraf from docker run `docker inspect -f telegraf`.
-And replace the ip_address in `prometheus.yml` file.

 # How to stop